Frequently asked questions

 Do you have any tips for video interviews?

-• Position yourself directly in front or your computer or external microphone and speak clearly to ensure that the system can easily capture the audio of your answers
+• Position yourself directly in front of your computer camera and microphone and speak clearly so your responses are captured effectively.

-Please refer to GNMP PMCV for additional resources related to Interviews.
+Please refer to PMCV for additional resources related to Interviews.